 Name Processor

-allows you to fully customize how element names in UXML files are converted into C# property names and class names.
+The NameProcessor allows you to fully customize how element names in .uxml files are converted into C# property names and class names.
 It also provides a way to programmatically ignore certain elements during script generation.

 By default, AutoFields uses its internal naming logic, but you can override this by implementing a custom name processor.
 To do so: